Pilot for Anti-Racism Research

 1. Scores and ranking from the review committee:

-• Review by a RAP-independent review committee consisting of UCSF faculty and staff with relevant research expertise and members of the public community solicited through existing partnerships of CTSI’s SPHERE advisory board, Community and Collaboration Core, and Hub Research Capacity Core;
+1. Review by a RAP-independent review committee consisting of UCSF faculty and staff with relevant research expertise and members of the public community, solicited through existing partnerships of CTSI’s Research Action Group for Equity Core and Community Engagement Core;

-• Projects will be scored on several criteria and then ranked for funding by the committee for project feasibility, potential for impact, and alignment to campus-community partnership goals
+2. Projects will be scored on several criteria and then ranked for funding by the committee for project feasibility, potential for impact, and alignment to campus-community partnership goals;

 2. Alignment with the funder’s strategic goals.